stonefl/stonefl.github.io/_posts/2019-03-19-install-hortonworks-hdp-3-1-0-on-cluster-of-vmware-virtual-machines.md

 ## 4.2.
 Install HDP through installation wizard

-Follow the steps of the Wizard intall HDP:
+Follow the steps of the Wizard to intall HDP:

-- Step 0 - Get Started: give a name to your cluster, for example, `InfoSecHadoop`
+- Step 0 - Get Started: give a name to your cluster, for example, `MyHadoop`

 - Step 1 - Select Version: select `HDP-3.1`, `Use Local Repository`.
-Delete all other OS, leave readhat7 only.
+Delete all other OS, leave Redhat7 only.
 Copy the local base URL to the places.

 - Step 2 - Install Options settings:

   ![step2.png]({{site.baseurl}}/img/post/Step2.jpg)

-- Step 3 - Confirm Hosts: it will automatically do the regiestration with the setting in Step 2.
+- Step 3 - Confirm Hosts: it will automatically do the regiestration with the settings from Step 2.

 - Step 4 - Choose Services: choose basic ones, you can add more later.